OpenVAA/voting-advice-application/docs/docker-setup-guide.md

 ### Setting up the backend

 After the build is successful, go to the backend URL (`http://localhost:1337` by default) in your browser.
 The **page will take a while to load as Strapi is building its codebase**.
 When it's loaded, go to the Strapi admin panel and register an admin account there for yourself.
 However, if you're running the development setup and have mock data generation enabled, a default Admin user is created with the email `admin@example.com` and password `admin`.

 After setting up the backend, you can access the frontend at the following URL `http://localhost:5173`.

 ### Hot reloading

 Development Docker images will listen to changes in the files and allow hot reloading, meaning the Docker images don't need to be re-generated after making changes to the codebase.
 Hot reloading is enabled by default in the frontend, but for backend this can be enabled by adding the volume `- ./:/opt` as a mounted point in [docker-compose.dev.yml](../backend/vaa-strapi/docker-compose.dev.yml) and re-building the Docker container.
 However, this can make the development process slow at times, so it is not recommended to keep that on unless doing direct development on the backend source code.

-Note that changes in `vaa-app-shared` module are not going to be picked up by frontend's or backend's hot reloading capabilities and their Docker images need to be rebuilt in order for the changes to take effect.
+Note that changes in `@openvaa/app-shared` module are not going to be picked up by frontend's or backend's hot reloading capabilities and their Docker images need to be rebuilt in order for the changes to take effect.

 ## Stop The Containers